SCREENING VS ASSESSMENT

 There are psychologists who are box-tickers and do not make further observations or gather additional information that would aid in the assessment process.
 This can lead to a mis-diagnosis, which some parents have shared with me from their experiences.

-In our next post, we will be examining the first of three factors that causes dyslexia, so stay tuned!
+In our next post, we will be examining the first of three factors that Ron discovered which explains how dyslexia develops, so stay tuned!

 Need help to assess my granddaughter (4yrs 4mo).
 She is having symptoms of dyslexia and low self esteem.
 Would like proper assessment.